Other common names: Bassette Liegeoise

-The Bassette chicken was created by W. Collier around 1917.
+The Bassette chicken (Bassette Liegeoise) was created by W. Collier around 1917.
 The breeder's goal was to have a smaller chicken that would producer larger eggs.
 During, World War II the breed almost became extinct.
 The few birds that remained were revived by professor Willems, of Gendt University.

 Varieties (Single Comb): Black, Blue Quail, Buff Columbian, Silver lavender Quail, Silver Quail, Quail

 Personality: Energetic, but will tame with handling and treats

 The Bassette chicken is easily bored, and prone to feather pecking.
 To prevent this with chicks, use a read heat bulb.
 If experience feather pecking with adults, give them more space, or sprinkle their feed into straw.